Basketball Defense - Match-Up Press Defense

 "80" Match-up Press vs "1-Up"

 See the 1-Up diagrams below.
 Use the press rules described above.
-We will allow the inbounds pass into the corner.
-Usually we will not trap the corner in 1-Up since the offense can easily reverse the ball back to the inbounder.
-Diagram A is the more common situation... as the ball is passed in, X4 sprints to get above the ball.
-X5 tries to get O1 to speed dribble.
+We allow the inbounds pass into the corner.
+Usually we do not trap the corner in 1-Up since the offense can easily reverse the ball back to the inbounder.
+Diagram A is the more common situation.
+As the ball is passed in, X4 sprints to get above the ball.
+X5 pressures and forces O1 to speed dribble.
 If the dribble goes up the sideline, X1 sprints up to double team along the side with X5.
-In this case, X3 moves to the ballside sideline to become an interceptor of the next pass up the sideline, while X2 now sprints back to become the helpside safety (X3's original spot).
+In this case, X3 moves to the ball-side sideline to become an interceptor of the next pass up the sideline, while X2 sprints back to become the helpside safety (X3's original spot).

 If instead of going up the sideline, the dribbler goes around X5 toward the middle (toward X4 who is above the ball), X4 should be in excellent position to "run and jump" and "hit" (stop) the ball, and X4 and X5 look to trap, while X2 and X1 become interceptors.
 X3 stays back as safety.